AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 #.
 In Sedov/, edit the GNUmakefile, and set

+   -  DIM = 2

-   -  This is the dimensionality—here we pick 2-d.
+      This is the dimensionality—here we pick 2-d.

+   -  COMP = gnu

-   -  This is the set of compilers. gnu are a good default choice (this will use g++ and gfortran.
+      This is the set of compilers. gnu are a good default choice (this will use g++ and gfortran.
 You can also choose pgi and intel for example.

       If you want to try other compilers than the GNU suite and they don’t work, please let us know.

+   -  DEBUG = FALSE

-   -  This disabled debugging checks and results in a more optimized executable.
+      This disabled debugging checks and results in a more optimized executable.

+   -  USE_MPI = FALSE

-   -  This turns off parallelization via MPI.
+      This turns off parallelization via MPI.
 Set it to TRUE to build with MPI—this requires that you have the MPI library installed on your machine.
 In this case, the build system will need to know about your MPI installation.
 This can be done by